Wiseguy (TV series): Home media/streaming/rebroadcast

 The first season became available on iTunes on April 28, 2008.

-As of 2022, the series, except the "Dead Dog Records" arc, is available on Peacock and Tubi.
+As of 2022, the series, except the "Dead Dog Records" arc, is available on Peacock and Tubi inclufing "Dead Dog Records" but not Season 4.
 Other streaming options include: Roku, Pluto, FILMRISE, freevee, and Amazon Prime.

 As of 2022, the series is being rebroadcast on Circle and Ace TV.
 Circle is showing all 75 episodes, including the episodes in the "Dead Dog Records" arc.
 As of 2023, the series is being rebroadcast on Retro TV, also including the episodes in the "Dead Dog Records" arc.

 Reception

+Critical response

 Wiseguy has been cited alongside its contemporary Crime Story as breaking ground for the lengthy crime stories which thrived on television during the late 1990s and early 2000s.

 In 1997 TV Guide ranked the episode "Blood Dance" number 14 on its "100 Greatest Episodes of All Time" list.

 A 2008 Entertainment Weekly retrospective on "The 50 Biggest Emmy Snubs" (TV shows and performances regarded by the publication as deserving Emmy Awards which did not receive them) ranked Ray Sharkey in the role of Sonny Steelgrave as #26 and Kevin Spacey in the role of Mel Profitt as #44.